rrharvey/grunt-file-blocks/README.md

 ```

 ### Existing Tags in Blocks
 If a line is found inside the block that matches the block type template, the file name will be parsed from the content.
 Existing file names will be compared with those found using the file matching patterns.
 Files that no longer exist will be removed from the block if the *removeFiles* option is true.
-New files that are found will be added to the bottom of the list of tags.
+New files that are found will be added to the bottom of the list.
 Existing tags will remain in the same relative position.
-This allows you to manually change the order of existing script or style sheet tags.
+This allows you to manually change the order of existing scripts or style sheets.

 #### Block Templates
 Each matching file name is applied to a template based on the block type.
 The resulting string is added as a line in the block.